marko-js/marko/docs/03-syntax.md

 </div>
 ```

 These values are automatically escaped so you don't accidentally insert malicious code.
-If you do need to pass unescaped html, you can use `$!{}`:
+If you do need to pass unescaped HTML, you can use `$!{}`:

 ```xml
 <div>